mariozeats/mariozeats/content/post/matchamacarons.md

 8. Assemble macarons and let the macarons rest in an airtight container in the fridge overnight for optimal chewiness!

 **3. General Tips/ usefulness:**
-1. My ganaches for 1 dozen macarons involve a 70 g white chocolate: 35 g other ratio.
+1. My ganaches for 1 dozen macarons involve a 70 g white chocolate: 35 g other ratio [[as a starting point]].
 For fruit flavors, this means 35 g reduced fruit puree.
 For things that need to incorporate into a liquid, I use 35 g of that.
 I steep or mix or bloom that ingredient in either heavy whipping cream or coconut cream.
+Sometimes I need to add a few more g of cream beyond the 35.
 2. Since I was making 2 dozen, I did a little less than 2x that.
 3. Macarons suck, but don't overmix, and learn your oven!

 ![Matcha Macarons](https://farm8.staticflickr.com/7888/46736987294_4e5650d466_z.jpg)